Perfect Prediction in Normal Form: Superrational Thinking Extended to Non-Symmetric Games: Literature and related work on non-Nashian game theory

 \cite{Tennenholtz2004} introduces the concept of an equilibrium in normal form, the Program Equilibrium, in which the players provide computer programs instead of strategies.
 The programs can read each other's source code, which means that the computations are transparent to each other.
 This is increasingly relevant in the context of smart contracts and, for example, the Ethereum blockchain, where smart contracts can look at each other.
 They show that any individual outcome can be obtained with this setup.

-A crucial difference with the PTE is that, in the Program Equilibrium, the programs can read each other and deviate to a punishment in case they are not identical, however there is no concept to enforce that the programs \emph{would also have been the same} if they had picked a different strategy.
-In the PTE, there is Necessary Rationality and Necessary Knowledge of Strategies, which means that the programs should be transparent to each other not only in the actual world, but in all possible worlds.
+A crucial difference with the PTE is that, in the Program Equilibrium, the programs can read each other and deviate to a punishment in case they are not identical, however, there is no concept to enforce that the programs \emph{would also have been the same} if they had picked a different strategy.
+In the PTE, there is Necessary Rationality and Necessary Knowledge of Strategies, which means that the programs should be transparent to each other not only in the actual world but in all possible worlds.
 For any game, the Program Equilibria are the individually rational outcomes, which are also known to be obtained as steady states of repeated games (Folk theorem).

 It remains an open avenue of research how the Program Equilibrium can be adapted to give a setup that exactly matches the transparency assumptions described in this paper.